Doordashcon/Grants-Program/applications/application-template-copy.md

 *Personal Pain Point*

-CEX hacks has underscored the urgent need for permissionless systems to become the default user onramp for crypto adoption.
+CEX hacks has underscored the urgent need for permissionless systems to become the default user onramp/offramp for crypto adoption.
 Centralized platforms, while convenient, remain vulnerable to security breaches, regulatory risks, and operational failures.
 This incident highlights the inherent risks of entrusting assets to intermediaries, reinforcing the necessity of decentralized alternatives that empower users with full control over their funds and access to financial services without reliance on centralized entities.

 *Decentralized Systems Advocates and Implementors*

-Our team brings a decade of combined experience in:
+Our team brings years  of combined experience in:

-- Substrate Development: Core contributors to Polkadot parachains since 2021 and current Polkadot fellowship members.
+- Substrate Development: Core contributors to Polkadot Parachains since 2021 and current Polkadot fellowship members.

 - Interoperability: Background in building cross-chain protocols(i.e. [Hyperbridge](https://github.com/polytope-labs/hyperbridge/graphs/contributors)).